microsoft/pai/docs/webportal/README.md

 * Add a new virtual cluster.
 * Remove an obsolete virtual cluster.
 * Increase or decrease virtual cluster's capacity.
 Virtual cluster *capacity* in percentage (%) as a float (e.g. 12.5).
-Jobs in the virtual cluster may consume more resources than the its capacity if there are free resources, providing elasticity.
+Jobs in the virtual cluster may consume more resources than its capacity if there are free resources, providing elasticity.
 * Change virtual cluster's availability.
 If a virtual cluster is in `STOPPED` state, new jobs cannot be submitted to *itself*.
 Existing jobs continue to completion, thus the virtual cluster can be *removed* gracefully.
 The stopped virtual cluster can also be started and change to `RUNNING` state.

 ### Read documents